 So are you ready to purge?

 Just do it — I promise you won’t regret it when you get back home and can instantly enjoy your extra breathing room!
-There are many times when our time is MUCH MORE valuable than our money (and our sanity).
+There are many situations when our time is MUCH MORE valuable than our money (and our sanity).
 In my opinion, purging small items is definitely one of those times.

-Also, since I’m often asked: we don’t claim our donated items as tax deductions anymore, just because it doesn’t make a difference for our taxes, and it’s another thing I’ve decided isn’t worth my time (or the extra paperwork.)
+Also, since I’m often asked: we don’t claim our donated items as tax deductions anymore.
+It doesn’t make much of a difference for our taxes, and it’s another thing I’ve decided isn’t worth my time (or the extra paperwork.)
 However, if that’s something you’d like to do and it DOES make a difference on your yearly taxes, then definitely look at the deduction as an added bonus to a clutter-free home!